acts-project/acts/docs/contribution/physmon.md

 ## How do I investigate a physmon failure?

-The physmon CI job attaches it's results as an artifact to the CI run (also for successful runs) From your pull request, you need to click on the *Checks* tab at the top:
+The physmon CI job attaches its results as an artifact to the CI run (also for successful runs) From your pull request, you need to click on the *Checks* tab at the top:

 :::{figure} ../figures/physmon/physmon_checks.png